From prison, Madoff emails support for convicted ex-employees

 Prosecutors have asked for more than 20 years in prison for Bonventre and Bongiorno, more than 14 years for Crupi and more than eight years for Perez and O'Hara.

-According to the email correspondence, Madoff reached out to the defence lawyers and offered to provide information that might help their cases.
+According to the email correspondence, Madoff reached out to the defense lawyers and offered to provide information that might help their cases.

 "I assure you that my info in each of you clients (sic) cases is of great value and discredits the testimony provided by frank D," he wrote on Sept.
 29 in an email with several typographical errors, referring to the government's star witness and his former deputy, Frank DiPascali.